What is Video Analytics for CCTV?

 Object Tracking

-Object tracking follows movement across a site.
+Object detection and tracking analytics follows movement across a site.
 It is valuable for investigations and real time oversight.

 Object tracking supports: